 Parents generally enroll in the trust during their lifetime, but they will not fund the trust until their death.
-Once you enroll in The Arc Master Trust, we will send you a copy of the Joinder Agreement every year.
-We ask you to make any changes to the remaindermen, the key person(s), or any changes of personal information, such as addresses, phone numbers, etc. The annual charge for this is called the Renewal Fee.
+Once you enroll in The Arc Trust you will be charged an annual Renewal Fee.
+The Renewal Fee is a commitment to continue the unfunded trust plan for another year.
+Donors receive all documents to update and/or make changes.
+This may also be a good time to talk with a trust team member to review your plan and ask questions.
 Once you enroll, your annual Renewal Fee remains the same, regardless of what the Renewal Fee is in the future.
 Once the trust is funded, the Renewal Fee is no longer charged.

-3. Consulting / Maintenance Fee
+3. Administration / Maintenance Fee

-If the trust is funded with over \$30,000, and is authorized for disbursements, we charge a Consulting Fee.
+If the trust is funded with over \$30,000, and is authorized for disbursements, we charge an Administration Fee.
 If disbursements are deferred, we charge a Maintenance Fee.

-If the trust is funded with under \$30,000 and is authorized for disbursements, we use a sliding scale to assess either the consulting or maintenance fee based on the account balance.
+If the trust is funded with under \$30,000 we use a sliding scale to assess either the Administration or Maintenance Fee based on the account balance.